 A good mailing house will help track when and why mail is returned and update your data lists accordingly.
 This will help save your business from unnecessary mailing costs in future and improve your direct mail.
 In most cases, undeliverable mail can be returned to clients or disposed of in a manner that is both secure and environmentally friendly.

 When sending direct mail, try to use mailing houses that are able to provide a fully traceable audit trail from start to finish.

 Working closely with your mailing house to monitor print, fulfilment, postage and returns can help improve efficiencies and save money in the long run.

-Accreditations such as ISO 27001: Information Management and ISO 9001: Quality Management are a good starting point for identifying a quality mailing house.
-You can also look at customer review sites such as Trustpilot and check for any customer service accreditations to use as a benchmark.
+Certifications such as ISO 27001: Information Management and ISO 9001: Quality Management are a good starting point for identifying a quality mailing house.
+You can also look at customer review sites such as Trustpilot and check for any customer service certifications to use as a benchmark.